 Keto Diet Tip #1 - Clean Out Your Kitchen

 The first step to any major lifestyle change is adjusting your environment so you’re not constantly trying to resist temptation.
-Give away all the carb-heavy foods you won’t be eating and replace them with healthy fats like grass-fed butter or ghee, olive oil, MCT oil, and Keto Coffee Creamer, which mixes in perfectly with any drink, hot or cold.
+Give away all the carb-heavy foods you won’t be eating and replace them with healthy fats like grass-fed butter or ghee, olive oil, MCT oil, and Creamy MCT Oil, which mixes in perfectly with any drink, hot or cold.

 Making sure that you have plenty of keto-friendly snacks and healthy fats on hand is the key to keto success – especially in the first couple of weeks as you’re depleting your glucose stores.
 That’s the time when cravings and fatigue are at their worst and you’ll want to have plenty of keto-friendly foods available and zero temptation!Learn more!